wiremock/python-wiremock/docs/CONTRIBUTING.md

 ## Development

-We use [UV](https://docs.astral.sh/uv/) for packaging and dependency management.
+We use **VSCode Dev Containers** for development.

-After forking and cloning the repository, run the following command to setup the project:

-`uv sync`

-Then use your favorite IDE for development and testing.
+If you'd like to contribute:

+1. Follow [this tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial) to set up Dev Containers.
+2. Once set up, open the `python-wiremock` folder in VSCode.
+3. Use the **Dev Containers** extension to reopen the project inside the container.

+That's it - you'll have a ready-to-use development environment.

 ## Contributing examples